andreas-abel/nanoBench/tools/CacheAnalyzer/README.md

 ## strideGraph.py

-Generates a graph that shows the number of core cycles (per access) when accessing memory areas of different sizes repeatedly using a given stride (which can be specified with the `-stride` option).
+Generates graphs that show the number of core cycles and the number of hits/misses (per access) when accessing memory areas of different sizes repeatedly using a given stride (which can be specified with the `-stride` option).
 An example can be seen [here](https://uops.info/cache/lat_CFL.html).

 ## cpuid.py